 - 4. Always confirm that the bird has thawed completely.

-To be sure the bird is totally defrosted, reach one hand into the hollow part and check for ice crystals.
+To ensure the bird is totally defrosted, reach one hand into the hollow part and check for ice crystals.
 Then, using a fork, poke the thick parts of the bird and make sure they're no longer hard or icy.
 If they are, the turkey definitely needs more time to thaw.

 - 5. Don't wait!
 Cook the turkey right away.

 After it’s thawed, the turkey must be cooked immediately.
 That's because once the bird is defrosted, bacteria that were present before it was fully frozen can begin to regrow, according to the USDA.
-And that’s bad news for anyone planning to hit the malls the next day for some Black Friday bargains.
+That’s bad news for anyone planning to hit the malls the next day for some Black Friday bargains.

 More from Eat This, Not That!